apache/calcite/site/_docs/elasticsearch_adapter.md

   ]
 }
 {% endhighlight %}

+This adapter is targeted for Elasticsearch 2.x.
+To use Calcite with Elasticsearch 5.x+ you can use the factory of the adapter targeted for Elasticsearch 5.x: `org.apache.calcite.adapter.elasticsearch5.Elasticsearch5SchemaFactory`

 Assuming this file is stored as `model.json`, you can connect to Elasticsearch via [`sqlline`](https://github.com/julianhyde/sqlline) as